Puerto Rico

 December 2022

-We walked around a little to soak in the lively evening atmosphere.
-Puerto Ricans really do know how to party!
-Reggaeton music blasted from the clubs, beautiful women were dressed up in tight clothes, and men paraded their flashy cars and loud motorcycles up and down the street.
-It felt like we were inserted right in the middle of a reggaeton music video.
-Eventually exhaustion caught up with us, and it was time to go back to the hotel and sleep.
+We walked around the neighborhood for a bit to soak in the electric evening atmosphere and work off some of our meal.
+Puerto Ricans really do know how to party, and they’re not subtle about it!
+Reggaeton music absolutely blasted from multiple clubs, competing for attention.
+Beautiful women dressed to impress passed by in groups.
+Men paraded their flashy cars and thunderously loud motorcycles up and down the street in an impressive display of “look at me” energy.
+It felt like we’d been inserted directly into the middle of a reggaeton music video, complete with the soundtrack and the aesthetic.

 Our hotel: Malecón House.